 Set Current Location

-This basilica, the largest Roman Catholic church in the Western Hemisphere, was dedicated in 1959.
+This basilica, one of the largest Roman Catholic churches in the Western Hemisphere, was dedicated in 1959.
 The architecture of the Basilica of the National Shrine of the Immaculate Conception is a mix of Romanesque and Byzantine styles.
 The Great Upper Church boasts fantastic mosaics, stained glass windows and individual chapels.
 The lower level Crypt Church is smaller and darker, but equally impressive in atmosphere and ornamentation.
 The basilica has a bookstore, gift shop and cafeteria.

 Franciscan Monastery, a century-old monastery is one of Washington DC's hidden delights.
 The garden, set on a hillside and reached by winding paths, is full of big trees and places to sit quietly among the flowers and small outdoor shrines.
 The public is allowed to view the upper church's full-scale replicas of Holy Land shrines.
 In the lower church, visitors will find a replica of the Roman catacombs, which can only be seen on scheduled tours.
 Guided tours last about 45 minutes.

 Sixth and I is a Jewish Synagogue that provides a place for Jews to worship and also serves as a meeting place for the community members.
 This historic building located in the nation's capital is a living witness of the past Jewish generations.
 Discussions and classes are held on various topics from the past and present conflicts and the future challenges for the community.
 Religious services and other events happen here.